jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ##### Dependency on module

-This is for declaring a dependency on a module hosted on a _Maven_ or _Ivy_ repository.
+This is for declaring a dependency on module hosted in _Maven_ or _Ivy_ repository.

 ### Bind dependencies to scope